zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec01.md

 algorithm, the RFC takes precedence until the registry has a been updated with a reference to the RFC.

+At the time of writing (2020-04-08), algorithm 1 (SHA-1) is still in wide use even though it is no longer considered to be secure ([Wikipedia]).

 The table of algorithms below is for reference only and is copied from [IANA registry].
 It is here to make it easier to read the steps when symbolic names are given.
 This is only an excerpt from the table.
 The full table is